Why do we assess?

 Assessment practices at Emmanuel

 Our assessment practices continue to provide information about pupils’ attainment and progress.
-They involve marking pupils’ work and providing written and oral feedback that identifies successes and the next steps for improvement and checking that they have responded to this feedback.
-We continue to engage pupils in the whole assessment process by building self-assessment strategies into our teaching.
+They involve marking pupils’ work and providing feedback that identifies successes and the necessary steps for improvement.
 We provide periodic summaries of attainment and progress through in-class tests, teacher assessment and the formal externally set tests.

 We want pupils, teachers, parents to have confidence in our assessments and to use this information to help everyone be involved in raising standards for all our children.
 Good assessment requires attention to detail and analytical skill.
 It involves teachers in: asking questions and interpreting answers; observing behaviours and responses to tasks; knowing if and when to intervene; and drawing on a wide range of evidence to build up a picture of a learner’s strengths and weaknesses.